Swap-bot Time: November 28, 2023 10:38 am

 I like to knit, although I do it in spurts because too much makes my hands hurt.
 I also like art journaling and "recycled" crafts and crafts from old things, such as old typewriter keys and bingo cards and other old game pieces, and I love to write.
 Writing is my favorite "craft," whether fiction or non.
 I love the history I write about for school, and I have a couple of fiction projects in the works.

-I have also recently ventured into junk/smash journals.
+I have also ventured into junk/smash journals.
 I realized they were sort of what I was already doing in my art journals, and I love the look of layers and layers of cool stuff to look at and ponder!
 I love ephemera - any kind - old receipts, tickets, letters, magazine and book pages, vintage photos, anything that would have accumulated in households 50-150 years ago!

 I also love the art of collage.
 Perhaps that is why I love junk journals, too.
 The idea of putting together some awesome images and colors and making them look even more awesome is food for my brain!